 Michigan Technological University supports the rights of all persons, including those with disabilities.
-If you have a question about equal opportunity for persons with disabilities, including requests for reasonable accommodation, please contact Institutional Equity and Inclusion.
+If you have a question about equal opportunity for persons with disabilities, including requests for reasonable accommodation, please contact Institutional Equity.

 The Americans with Disabilities Act (ADA) gives civil rights protection to individuals with disabilities.
 It guarantees equal opportunity for individuals with disabilities in public accommodations, employment, transportation and government services.

 If you are a qualified person with a disability, the ADA protects you from discrimination and requires employers to make reasonable accommodations for employees.

 What does “qualified” mean?

 A qualified employee or applicant with a disability is an individual who, with or without reasonable accommodation, can perform the essential functions of the job in question.